Wiki · Concept · Last reviewed June 23, 2026

 In modern language models, MoE usually means replacing some feed-forward layers with expert feed-forward blocks.
 A router chooses one or more experts per token.
 This is conditional computation: the computation path depends on the input.

 The term "expert" can be misleading.
-In many MoE systems, experts are not hand-labeled human domains such as math, poetry, or law.
+In most large MoE systems, experts are not hand-labeled human domains such as math, poetry, medicine, or law.
 They are learned parameter blocks.
-Some may specialize, but the routing behavior is an emergent training result rather than a simple table of named skills.
+Some may specialize statistically, but the routing behavior is an emergent training result rather than a table of named skills.

 Technical Lineage

-The 2017 paper Outrageously Large Neural Networks introduced a sparsely-gated MoE layer with up to thousands of feed-forward subnetworks and a trainable gate that selects a sparse combination for each example.
+The modern large-model lineage accelerated with the 2017 paper Outrageously Large Neural Networks, which introduced a sparsely gated MoE layer with up to thousands of feed-forward subnetworks and a trainable gate that selects a sparse combination for each example.
 The motivation was to increase model capacity without increasing computation proportionally.

-Microsoft's DeepSpeed-MoE work focused on the practical training and inference systems needed to serve large MoE models.
-Mistral's Mixtral 8x7B later made sparse MoE visible to the broader open-weight community: Mixtral uses eight feed-forward experts per layer and routes each token to two experts.
+Microsoft's DeepSpeed-MoE work focused on the training and inference systems needed to serve large MoE models.
+Mistral's Mixtral releases then made sparse MoE visible to the broader open-weight community: Mixtral 8x7B routes each token to two of eight feed-forward experts per layer, while Mixtral 8x22B reported 141 billion total parameters and 39 billion active parameters.

 How It Works